Meats and Sausages

 Naming Vegetarian Sausages

-Commercially produced vegetarian sausages are all of the same type: they are emulsified sausages like hot dog and their flavor is in a desperate need of improvement.
+Commercially produced vegetarian sausages are all of the same type: they are emulsified sausages like hot dogs, and their flavor is in desperate need of improvement.
 All ingredients are dumped into a bowl cutter, which is a huge food processor, and a set of 3-4 knives rotate with an astonishing speed of a few thousand revolutions per minute.
 At the same time, the bowl containing all materials slowly rotates around.
 The knives, due to friction, will burn in no time, so to protect them about 30% of crushed ice or cold water is added.
 Then, this paste is filled into a casing.
 All those commercially produced veggie sausages include tofu, soy protein, gums and plenty of other ingredients.

 The recipes were chosen for their academic value and originality, however, follow the quote below and feel free to improvise.